Lil-Code30/fullstack-Note-app/README.md

 # Fullstack Note App

-This is a full-stack note-taking application built with the MERN stack (MongoDB, Express, React, Node.js).
+This is a full-stack note-taking application built with the (SQLite, Express, React, Node.js).
 It allows users to create, view, and manage their notes.

 ## Features